stphnwlkr/WP-API-Plugin/README.md

 * Added Tags to the list of query options
 * Added an optional link_target option
 * Added custom link_aria_label
+## Version 1.7
+* Added cat_exclude to exclude categories
+* Added second shortcode to output a list of category names and IDs

  ## Parameter

 * endpoint: Set the source (required)